dgodyna/bazel-playground/README.md

 # Guides

 Navigate to [docs](docs) page to see guides for bazel migration.
-You can also check out `clean` brunch to make changes by yourself from scratch.
+You can also check out `clean` branch to make changes by yourself from scratch.